mrugesh-adobe/travel/README.md

 # Travel - Adobe Target Testing Mini-Site

+**DISCLAIMER: This is purely a learning project created for educational purposes only.
+All content, images, and code are intended for personal learning and practice with Adobe Target.
+This project should not be used for commercial purposes.**

 A simple travel booking mini-site designed for testing Adobe Target personalization and A/B testing features.
 This project is built with pure HTML, CSS, and JavaScript, making it easy to deploy on GitHub Pages.

 ## Overview